brucemack/brucemack.github.io/_posts/2025-01-25-sdr-passband-testing.md

 *The accuracy of this I/Q synchronization is critical to the quality of the opposite sideband suppression provided by the Hilbert transformer.*

+I think the classic analog phasing HDR rigs achieved the same by doing a few things:
+* Using high-tolerance parts to provide good electronic symmetry between the I and Q paths.
+* Ensuring physical symmetry between the I and Q paths.
+* Using a +45° and -45° shift in the I and Q paths respectively, instead of putting the entire 90° shift in the Q path like the SDR rigs do.

 Per the DSP reference (see Lyons 1st ed. pg.
 202), the group delay of a linear phase FIR filter with S taps (an odd number) is: